marcomas2000/HistoricalFractals/README.md

 It takes microseconds these days, but we had to use a lot of trickeries then to produce the pictures in an acceptable amount of time.
 I believe that everyone who saw a picture created from the Lyapunov's theory (soon to come here) back then have asked themselves about the "beauty in chaos".
 I'll keep updating the collection with what I created at the time.
+The images are created in PPM format, conversion to PNG performed by The Gimp.

 ![Build status](https://github.com/marcomas2000/HistoricalFractals/actions/workflows/cmake.yml/badge.svg)
 ![Julia06](https://github.com/marcomas2000/HistoricalFractals/blob/master/generated/julia06.png)
 ![Mand06](https://github.com/marcomas2000/HistoricalFractals/blob/master/generated/mand06.png)